 What if I do not complete the course?

 If you do not complete the course, you can withdraw from the course prior to the withdrawal deadline.
 This will show as a “DNC” (Did Not Complete) on your Official College Transcript.
-A “DNC” does not affect your College GPA.
-To request a Withdrawal Form or to inquire about the withdrawal process, please contact the Dual Credit Team.
-Students under the age of 18 must have their parent/guardian sign the Withdrawal Form.
+A “DNC” does not affect your college GPA.
+To withdraw from a course, please contact both the Dual Credit Team and the Dual Credit Teacher or contact at your high school.

 Do I need to come to every class?

-How do I get to Seneca on the day of my Dual Credit course?
+How do I get to Seneca on the day of my dual credit course?

 Your high school Dual Credit Teacher will assist you in securing the appropriate transportation to the Seneca location that your course is being offered.
-Transportation to Seneca is free for Dual Credit students.
+Transportation to Seneca is free for dual credit students.

-Will I get a Seneca Student ID Card?
+Will I get a Seneca student ID card?

 What is like to be a Seneca student?

-As a Dual Credit Student at Seneca, you can access a number of services offered at each of our campuses.
+As a dual credit student at Seneca, you can access a number of services offered at each of our campuses.
 If you can't find the service you need at the campus you are attending, you can visit any one of our other campuses to ensure your needs are met.
-Also, you are always encouraged to contact the Dual Credit Team if you have any questions while you are a Dual Credit Student.
+Also, you are always encouraged to contact the Dual Credit Team if you have any questions while you are a dual credit student.

-What are the academic expectations while taking a Dual Credit course?
+What are the academic expectations while taking a dual credit course?

-As a Dual Credit student, you are considered a Seneca student — following the same policies and regulations that Seneca asks its students to adhere to while they are completing their studies.
+As a dual credit student, you are considered a Seneca student — following the same policies and regulations that Seneca asks its students to adhere to while they are completing their studies.
 It’s your responsibility to ensure you review the following policies for more information on Student expectations.

 What are some useful links?

-- Webmail - Your myseneca.ca email account where Seneca Professors and Staff can communicate with you.
+- Webmail - Your myseneca.ca email account where Seneca professors and staff can communicate with you.

 - Student Centre - You can check your final grades, change your mailing address and see your timetable.